California Home Depot Slip-And-Fall Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Table of Content
+Table of Contents

 As one of the biggest home improvement retailers across the United States, Home Depot sees a lot of foot traffic.
 However, what’s good for business is not always the best for the safety of its customers.
 Due to the number of people moving about, employees can easily overlook spills on the aisles, which might cause a customer to slip and fall.

 Home Depot is responsible for the safety of all its customers and assumes the duty of care to take precautions that could minimize the risk of a slip-and-fall accident from happening.
-If the company or its staff fail to meet this duty, they could be held liable for the injuries victims sustained.
+If the company or its staff fails to meet this duty, they could be held liable for the injuries victims sustained.

 Slip-And-Falls Inside Home Depot